Driving in Cape Town : What if any preparations do I need to make for Driving a rental car in Cape Town area of SA ?

 To update this,just in case anyone else is doing the same.
 My U.S. Drivers license was all I needed, maybe the "International" is for an instance where the driver is from a non English speaking country?
 We did pay for the Budget Ins. b/c of wanting a local.

-Other than that, it wasn't any different than relating a car at home. almost 4 years ago
+Other than that, it wasn't any different than relating a car at home. over 4 years ago